Published on September 21st, 2017 | by Seán Ward0

 Despite the fact this is ‘only’ 875CC, this is the most powerful and the fastest standard 500 you can buy: 0-62mph takes exactly 10 seconds and the top speed is a dizzying 117mph.

-Above 3,000rpm is where you’ll need to keep it, though, because below that and you’ll struggle to move.
+Above 3,000rpm is where you’ll need to keep it, though, because any lower than that and you’ll struggle to move.
 The turbo really is the power behind the engine, and off-boost you’ll be juddering all over the place.
-Sometimes set off in second gear rather than first?
-Good luck with that.
+Do you sometimes set off in second gear rather than first?
+Good luck with that with this engine.

 How does it drive?
 The steering is worryingly light unless you push the Sport button on the dashboard (it makes the engine a little more responsive, too) but pleasingly direct once you do, and the brakes aren’t massively powerful but good enough.
 The ABS cuts in too early, though, flashing the hazard warning lights at the slightest hint of hard braking.

 The suspension is soft, but there’s enough control and grip and grip to keep you entertained.
-What’s fun is that when the grip does eventually fall away, it’s easy to control and not at all scary.
-It’s one of the things that makes a lot of small cars quite entertaining.
-The transmission is less good, as the clutch is light and the six-speed manual ‘box itself is vague.
+What’s fun is that when the grip does eventually fall away, it’s easy to control and not at all scary; it’s a characteristic of a lot of small cars that makes them quite entertaining.
+The transmission is less good, as the clutch is light and the six-speed manual ‘box is vague.

 And what about that roof?
 There’s always something special about a convertible, not because it makes a car any better to drive but simply because they offer a different view of driving.
 We’re so used to being in a box, with the windows up and a solid lump of metal above our heads, but by pulling the roof back you’re exposed to sounds, smells and sights that would normally be missed.
 While the 500C’s roof might get in the way of actually seeing behind you when it’s folded all the way down, it’s a fun, clever package.
 I like it.

 As for the looks, well, it’s a Fiat 500.
-Inside and out it’s design is brilliant, from the detailed rear lights or the red brake callipers, to the quirky dash or fun seats.
+Inside and out its design is brilliant, from the detailed rear lights and the red brake callipers, to the quirky dash and fun seats.

 The only let down is the quality of some of the materials.
-Take the indicator stalks, for example, that are so frustrating at times, half-clicking on or cancelling at the slightest change of direction, that I felt hand signals or flags would have been more useful.
+Take the indicator stalks, for example, that are so frustrating at times, half-clicking on or cancelling at the slightest change of direction, hand signals or flags would have been more useful.

-The Fiat 500 isn’t perfect, I don’t think that really matters.
-It’s one of the few cars on sale where people will buy it regardless of what people like me say simply because it has followed in the footsteps of it’s ancestor and become an icon.
+The Fiat 500 isn’t perfect, but I don’t think that really matters.
+It’s one of the few cars on sale where people will buy it regardless of what folk like me say simply because it has followed in the footsteps of its ancestor: it is an icon.

 Now if you’ll excuse me, I’m going to pop open a bottle of champagne, put on a party hat, and imagine what the Fiat 500 of 2077 will look like…